alejandromume/cfx-finder-bot/README.md

 ## <ins>Terms of Service
   * This bot uses a public APIs that that presents the info in a nice way.
 The responsibility for the use of this tool lies with the user.

+## <ins>Privacy Policy
+  * This bot does not collect any user information.
+It only makes use of the user input to make the API request.